Canonical Models of Adjoint Foliated Structures on Surfaces: Introduction

 \section{Introduction}

-Let $(X,\cF)$ be a foliated surface over $\bC$, and let $K_{\cF}$ denote the canonical divisor of the foliation.
-If $K_{\cF}$ is not pseudo-effective, Miyaoka proved that $(X,\cF)$ is birationally equivalent to a rational fibration (cf. \cite{Miya87,Bru15}).
-On the other hand, if $K_{\cF}$ is pseudo-effective, McQuillan (\cite{MMcQ00,MMcQ08}) showed that $(X,\cF)$ admits a \emph{canonical model} $(X_{\rm c},\cF_{\rm c})$, constructed as follows:
+Let $(X,\cF)$ be a foliated surface over $\bC$, and let $K_{\cF}$ denote the canonical divisor of $\cF$.
+If $K_{\cF}$ is not pseudo-effective, then $(X,\cF)$ is birationally equivalent to a rational fibration by a result of Miyaoka (cf.~\cite{Miya87,Bru15}).
+If $K_{\cF}$ is pseudo-effective, McQuillan (cf.~\cite{MMcQ00,MMcQ08}) showed that $(X,\cF)$ admits a \emph{canonical model} $(X_{\rm c},\cF_{\rm c})$, constructed as follows: